I’ve spent the last few months, on and off, with a tight, stiff neck. There are days when I can barely turn my head. And it’s ruined me.

 At first, several months back, I’d power through.
 I wrote anyway.
 I was able to, at first, but the pain got worse and more frequent.
 Or stuck around longer.

 When I felt an attack coming on, I’d take care of it.
 Immediately.
 But that puts my writing off until later, and often takes me out of my groove.
 I lose my momentum.

 One day, after on and off days of this freakin’ neck bringing me down and no new words written, I hit bottom.
 My wife came home to a mess.
 Me.

 She’s always been able to help me with pain — she’s a massage therapist, too — but I don’t think she’d seen me this upset at my pain before.

 She had me lay down and we started talking.
 Talking.
 I’ll be honest, I was kinda bummed we were talking when all I really wanted was to be fixed. i.e., where’s my massage?

-Note — if you don’t like the idea of a man crying because he feels like his body has failed him and let him down, over and over and over again, you should probably click away now.
+Oh, if you find the idea of a man crying because he feels like his body has failed him and let him down, over and over and over again distasteful, you should probably click away now.